hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

   display: false
 commits: "#"
 tags: [information retrieval, tutorial, deep dive]
-excerpt: "Search relevance ranking is one of the most important part of any search and recommendation system.
-This post is just my personal study notes, where I delve deeper into Learning-to-Rank (LTR) approaches and try to make sense of the current body of literature for myself."
+excerpt: "Learning to Rank is one of the most important component of any recommendation system.
+This post is just my study notes, where I go through the body of LTR literature over the past decade."
 show_excerpt: true
 comments: true
 hidden: false